 Anyone who willfully threatens to commit a crime resulting in great bodily injury or death to someone with intent that the statement, made verbally, in writing, or using electronic communication, is to be taken as a threat, even if there is no intent of carrying it out, which, under the circumstances it was made, was specific as to convey a threat causing them to be in fear of their safety.

 In simple terms, the crime of PC 422 “criminal threats” occurs when someone willfully communicates a threat to someone that they will take some type of action resulting in harm to the victim.
-In order to be convicted on PC 422 criminal threats, the prosecutor must be able to prove all the elements of the crime listed under CALCRIM 1300 Jury Instructions:

 - Defendant made a threat to cause serious injury or death to someone